aozaki-kuro/archive-guide/README.md

 --cookies '/home/ubuntu/cookies.txt'
 ```

+Save it as `youtube-dl.conf` in e.g. `/home/ubuntu/youtube-dl.conf`.
+Then use `sudo cp youtube-dl /etc/youtube-dl.conf` to make it a system-wide config.

-Putting a `cookies.txt` option helps downloading the member-only contents.
+Putting a `--cookies cookies.txt` option helps downloading the member-only contents.

-Also the config takes 2 times of writing files which might take longer.
+Also, the config takes 3 times of writing files which might take longer. *Wait patiently.*

-> Downloaded video and audio → Merged .mp4 file → Write thumbnail with AtomicParsley
+> Downloaded video and audio → Merged .mp4 file → Write metadata → Write thumbnail with AtomicParsley

 #### 2. Streamlink